Edge Computing vs. Cloud Computing: Choosing the Right One

 Data security relies heavily on cloud providers' policies, with potential vulnerabilities to attacks.

 As we can see from the comparison above, the choice between Edge Computing vs. Cloud Computing depends significantly on the application’s specific requirements.
-While edge computing excels in latency-sensitive environments, cloud computing shines when it comes to scalability and data storage.
+While edge computing excels in latency-sensitive environments, cloud computing shines regarding scalability and data storage.

 4. Use Cases for Cloud Computing